vivekrnv/SONiC/doc/pfc_watchdog/Pfc_Storm_with_Shared_Headroom_test_plan.md

    - Make sure to send atleast num_pkts_pfs_frame + private_headroom pkts pkts
    - num_pkts_pfs_frame: num of pkts required to be sent in order to trigger a PFC frame from the DUT.
 More on this here: https://github.com/Azure/sonic-mgmt/blob/master/tests/qos/files/mellanox/qos_param_generator.py
    - private_headroom_pkts is specific to mellanox which is in the order of a few pkts.
+   - Check the PFC Rx Counters to see verify if the occupancy has indeed crossed into

-+ Trigger a PFC storm directed towards the DUT Rx port
++ Trigger a PFC storm directed towards the DUT port
 + PFC Watchdog is triggered
 + After PFC WD is restored, drain the Ingress buffers to drop the occupancy under Xon
   - Achieve this by re-opening dut tx port using `sai_thrift_port_tx_enable` API.